PXDiv/AcerLinuxManager/README.md

 # **Acer Nitro & Predator Fan Control (Linux)**

 A GUI-based front end for managing fan speeds on Acer Nitro and Predator laptops running Linux.
-This tool simplifies driver handling and fan speed control, improving usability over the original drivers.
+This tool simplifies driver handling and fan speed control.

 ## **About This Project**
 This project is a fork of [AcerNitroLinuxGamingDriver](https://github.com/DetuxTR/AcerNitroLinuxGamingDriver) and introduces a GUI frontend along with several new features.
 The GUI is very basic but functional, ensuring ease of use.